hashicorp/terraform-provider-aws/website/docs/r/budgets_budget.html.markdown

 * `time_period_end` - (Optional) The end of the time period covered by the budget.
 There are no restrictions on the end date.
 Format: `2017-01-01_12:00`.
 * `time_period_start` - (Required) The start of the time period covered by the budget.
 The start date must come before the end date.
 Format: `2017-01-01_12:00`.
 * `time_unit` - (Required) The length of time until a budget resets the actual and forecasted spend.
 Valid values: `MONTHLY`, `QUARTERLY`, `ANNUALLY`.

+## Attributes Reference

+The following attributes are exported:

+* `id` - id of resource.

 ### CostTypes